 Building footprints are composed of polygons that demarcate the boundaries of structures, from government buildings to offices to single-family homes to farms (and beyond).

-Articulating the actual dimensions that represent the true shape of a POI—in the form of a building polygon or a building geofence—provides us with useful data to better understand and visualize the true nature of POIs in ways that traditional geocoding data simply can’t.
+Articulating the actual dimensions that represent the true shape of a POI—in the form of a building polygon or geofence—provides us with useful data to better understand and visualize the true nature of POIs in ways that traditional geocoding data simply can’t.

-Building footprint geocodes, on the other hand, can precisely identify the actual space a POI occupies by using real rooftop specifications (versus center points) to capture a building’s true footprint.
+Building footprint or rooftop geocodes, on the other hand, can precisely identify the actual space a POI occupies by using real rooftop specifications (versus center points) to capture a building’s true footprint.
 This helps avoid overlaps and erroneous radiuses from being accounted for in the data—one of the biggest downsides of using centroid-based data—which can quickly undermine the overall accuracy and effectiveness of geospatial analysis.

-A great example of how building footprint data is used regularly is store visit attribution.
+A great example of how geometry data is used regularly is store visit attribution.
 Simply put, store visit attribution is a method for predicting or measuring where foot traffic to brick-and-mortar POIs will (most likely) come from.
 This type of analysis typically relies on a combination of Census Block Group (CBG) data and other foot traffic data—like SafeGraph’s Neighborhood Patterns dataset—to paint a picture of how, when, and where consumers travel to and from throughout the day.
 Having specific data pertaining to the actual space a specific POI occupies is critical for accurate store visit attribution.

 Using store location centroids—also known as the “radius approach”—tend to produce geocodes that are over-representative of sub-stores or under-representative of larger stores.
 Both errors can lead to an inaccurate understanding of actual foot traffic to those locations.